AUGUST 2018 GRADUATION

 All attempts in excess of one are figured in the overall GPA.

-Degree evaluations are available on PipelineMT for undergraduate students.
+Degree evaluation is available on PipelineMT for undergraduate students.
 Courses and/or other graduation requirements not yet completed are listed to assist you in planning your class schedule for the upcoming registration.
 Completed courses and GPAs also display so you can confirm all required GPA standards are met.
 Advisors have access to the degree evaluation information as well to assist you.

 All financial obligations to the university (parking tickets, telephone charges, etc.) must be paid before a diploma will be released.

-For listing in the graduation program, Latin honors for undergraduates is determined by the cumulative (overall) grade point average on degree-credit courses at the beginning of the final semester of enrollment.
-The honors notation on the diploma and on the transcript is determined by the cumulative (overall) average on all degree-credit courses at the end of the final semester.
+For listing in the commencement program, Latin honors for undergraduates is determined by the OVERALL GPA at the time of program printing.
+The official honors notation on the diploma and on the transcript is determined by the OVERALL GPA at the end of the final semester.